 For the year ended September 30, 2019, net cash used in operating activities was \$10.3 million, primarily driven by a net loss of \$10.8 million, adjusted for non-cash items consisting of \$0.5 million of depreciation and amortization and \$0.3 million of stock-based compensation.
-The changes in operating assets and liabilities consist principally of increases of \$0.3 million in prepaid expenses and other current assets, \$0.2 million in accounts receivable and a decrease of \$0.4 million in accounts payable and accrued expenses, offset by an increase of \$0.7 million in deferred revenue.
+The changes in operating assets and liabilities consist principally of an increase of \$0.3 million in prepaid expenses and other current assets, an increase of \$0.2 million in accounts payable and accrued expenses, offset by an increase of \$0.7 million in deferred revenue.

-Cash Used in Investing Activities
+Cash Used In Investing Activities